 - Polymer (CZ P-07 Duty, CZ P-09 Duty, CZ P-09 Kadet)

-During the years, the pistol was copied by many gun manufacturers around the world.
+Over the years, the pistol was copied by many gun manufacturers worldwide.
 Among the most known and popular derivatives of CZ 75 were also Tanfoglio TA 90, JSL Spitfire Mark II, and Sphinx AT-2000.

 |Manufacturer:||Ceska Zbrojovka a.s., Uhersky Brod, Czech Republic|